battle-tactics-strategies

 Alexander's Battle Plan: Anticipating Darius's Moves

-Alexander’s key insight was to wait for Darius to commit his chariots and left flank cavalry.
-Once the Persians launched their attack, gaps would appear in their own lines as units advanced unevenly.
-Alexander planned to exploit those gaps with a precision cavalry charge aimed directly at Darius himself.
+Alexander's key insight was to wait for Darius to commit his chariots and his left-flank cavalry.
+Once the Persians launched their attack, gaps would appear in their own lines as units advanced unevenly, creating seams between formations.
+Alexander planned to exploit those seams with a precision cavalry charge aimed directly at Darius himself.
+This was a commander-killer strategy: by targeting the enemy leader, Alexander hoped to decapitate the Persian command structure and trigger a general collapse.

 Deception and Misdirection